stavroskasidis/XamarinClipboardPlugin/README.md

-## Clipboard Plugin for Xamarin and Windows
+## Clipboard Plugin for Xamarin, Windows & Gtk2

 Simple cross platform plugin to read and write to the clipboard.